 Because it’s on the up – and it has been for a while.
-We chose Birmingham as a top city to travel to in 2015 for its burgeoning creative quarter and major railway station renovation.
+Back in 2015, we chose Birmingham as a top city to travel to in 2015 for its burgeoning creative quarter and major railway station renovation.
 Now the New Street Station redevelopment is complete and Digbeth, the city’s artsy epicentre is as eclectic and colourful as ever.

 It’s not the grey, industrial landscape you might imagine it to be.
 There’s plenty of green space, novel use of old warehouses and some innovative architecture – see the Library of Birmingham in Centenary Square, or the exterior of Selfridges, which is decorated with 15,000 aluminium discs.